t2ym/thin-hook/README.md

   - If `contextStack` is not empty, the global object is accessed within a hooked script, whose access can be controlled via ACL
     - `contextStack` operations are relatively lightweight without performance degradation on deep call stack
   - If local alias objects are defined, the corresponding global object access is performed only once per object, whose overheads are insignificant

+### `<script src="mark-parsed.js?no-hook=true"></script>`

+- Features
+  - Mark the parsed elements in DOM with `node[Symbol.for('parsed')] = true` at the end of HTML body to filter out valid DOM mutations from from invalid ones
+- Configurations
+  - Insert the script at the end of the entry page HTML body

 ## Server-side Components